ingo/ingo.github.io/_recipes/cherry_crush.md

 ---
-title: Cherry Crush
 category: Beverages
 description: A refreshing cherry-based cocktail with a hint of lemon and a splash of sparkling water.
-image: placeholder.jpg
+image: cherry_crush.jpg
 size: 2 servings
 time: 10 minutes
+title: Cherry Crush
 ---
 ### Ingredients

 * `8` frozen cherries